treeform/guardmons/README.md

 * `usemem` - Gradually consumes all available memory.
 This is particularly useful for simulating low memory conditions for testing purposes.

 * `useupcpu` - Uses up one CPU core, which is useful for simulating situations where CPU resources are scarce for testing purposes.

+These utilities are tools that make handling different tasks on a computer system easier.
+They simplify and automate jobs like watching files, managing resources, and controlling processes, among others.
+Each tool has a specific job, which helps to manage the system in a detailed and adaptable way.

+These tools are often useful in both development and production settings.
+They're needed when tasks need to be automated, resources monitored, and processes controlled.
+Tools like `watchmon`, `copymon`, `logmon`, and `killmon` are very helpful for keeping the system stable and safe, by quickly reacting to changes and possible issues.
+Tools like `usemem` and `usecpu` can help simulate failure cases.

+These tools are cross-platform, which means they can work on both Linux, Windows, macOS.
+Cross-platform tools ensure that scripts and processes made on one system can also be used on another.
+This makes the code more portable and cuts down the time and effort needed to write and keep up separate scripts for each system.